What happens when your SSL certificate expires? This.

 What happens when your SSL certificate expires?

-Let’s start by answering the question we posed and then we’ll delve into some of the minutiae.
+Let’s start by answering the question we posed at the outset and then we’ll delve into some of the minutiae.
 SSL certificates facilitate the encryption of data in transit.
 By installing an SSL certificate on your website’s server, it allows you to host it over HTTPS and create secure, encrypted connections between your site and its visitors.
 This safeguards communication.
 SSL also authenticates the server.

 SSL certificates are not valid forever though.
 They expire.
 There is an industry forum, the Certificate Authority/Browser Forum, that serves as a de facto regulatory body for the SSL/TLS industry.
-The CAB Forum dictates the baseline requirements that Certificate Authorities must follow to issue trusted SSL certificates.
+The CAB Forum legislates the baseline requirements that Certificate Authorities must follow to issue trusted SSL certificates.
 Those requirements dictate that SSL certificates may have a lifespan of no longer than 27 months (two years + you can carry over up to three months when you renew with time remaining on your previous certificate).

 That means that every website needs to renew or replace its SSL certificate at least once every two years.
 So, what happens when your SSL certificate expires?
 It makes your sight nigh unreachable.